davenaylor/postie/readme.txt

 * (Postie ignores the settings under Settings->Writing->Writing-by-Email)

 = Automating checking e-mail =
+WordPress cron (which Postie relies on) doesn't run unless a page is accessed on the site.
+So if you send an email, but nobody accesses the site for 3 days Postie won't be given the chance to fetch the email and publish the post.

+To ensure that Postie runs smoothly on a low or no volume site you need to ensure that a page gets hit (any page is fine).
+Use something like cron + curl on Linux or install curl on Windows and use the Scheduled Tasks control panel.
+If you are using a hosting company that doesn't allow you access to cron you can use a service like SetCronJob.

 By default, postie checks for new e-mail every 30 minutes.
-You can select from a number of different checking intervals in the settings page, under the mailserver tab.
+You can select from a number of different checking intervals in the settings page, under the Mailserver tab.

+= Forcing e-mail check =
 If you would prefer to have more fine-grained control of how postie checks for mail, you can also set up a crontab.
 This is for advanced users only.

+Setup a cronjob to pull down the get\_mail.php - note that every time you access get\_mail.php Postie will run - it is like clicking Run Postie on the Admin screen.

+= Linux =
-If your site runs on a UNIX/linux server, and you have shell access, you can enable mail checking using cron; if you don't know anything about cron, skip to the cronless postie section.
+If your site runs on a UNIX/linux server, and you have shell access, you can enable mail checking using cron.

-Setup a cronjob to pull down the get\_mail.php
 Examples:

 */5 * * * * /usr/bin/lynx --source http://blog.robfelty.com/wp-content/plugins/postie/get\_mail.php >/dev/null 2>&1